 \subsection{Vertex modifications in cographs}

-To check whether the augmented graph $G+(x,S)$ is a cograph, our vertex insertion algorithm for DH could be used.
-According to Theorem~\ref{th:inc-cograph}, we just need an extra test to verify that the tree-root has a node in the subtree $T(S)$ or is neighbouring a node of $T(S)$.
+To check whether the augmented graph $G+(x,S)$ is a cograph, our vertex-insertion algorithm for DH could be used.
+According to Theorem~\ref{th:inc-cograph}, we just need an extra test to verify that the tree-root has a node in the subtree $T(S)$ or is neighboring a node of $T(S)$.
 Notice that as the original graph $G$ is a cograph, the star nodes define a natural orientation which can be used to compute $T(S)$.
-Let us also remark that, as a consequence of Theorem~\ref{th:inc-cograph}, the set of singly-accessible nodes (which are stars) has to belong to a path from the tree-root of $ST(G)$ to some node $u$.
+Let us also remark that, as a consequence of Theorem~\ref{th:inc-cograph}, the set of singly accessible nodes (which are stars) has to belong to a path from the tree-root of $ST(G)$ to some node $u$.
 It follows that to test condition 3 of Theorem~\ref{th:charac}, the local orientations can be avoided.
-This path property for the singly-accessible nodes was already noticed (in other terms) in the characterization proposed in~\cite{CPS85}.
+This path property for the singly accessible nodes was already noticed (in other terms) in the characterization proposed in~\cite{CPS85}.
 Finally, we need an extra work to update the tree-root as described in the proof of Theorem~\ref{th:charact-cograph}.
 This can also be done in constant time.
 It follows that the resulting complexity is $O(d)$ by insertion as in the incremental recognition algorithm of Corneil, Perl and Stewart~\cite{CPS85} (which is based on the modular decomposition tree).

-As cographs are hereditary graphs, the vertex deletion always yields a cograph.
-Notice also that removing a vertex does not affect the orientation of the remaining star-nodes in the split-tree.
-It follows that our vertex deletion algorithm for DH graph can be used as well for the vertex deletion of cographs.
+As cographs are hereditary graphs, the vertex-deletion always yields a cograph.
+Notice also that removing a vertex does not affect the orientation of the remaining star-nodes in the split tree.
+It follows that our vertex-deletion algorithm for DH graph can be used as well for the vertex-deletion of cographs.

-\begin{theorem} There exists a vertex fully dynamic recognition algorithm for connected cographs, maintaining the split tree, with complexity $O(d)$ per vertex insertion or deletion operation involving $d$ edges. \end{theorem}
+\begin{theorem} There exists a vertex fully dynamic recognition algorithm for connected cographs, maintaining the split tree, with complexity $O(d)$ per vertex-insertion or vertex-deletion operation involving $d$ edges. \end{theorem}